kral2/macos-scripts/system-config/ansibled/README.md

 - install homebrew
 - install base homebrew packages: zsh, ansible

-From there, ideally all remaining actions should be done using ansible.
+From there, ideally, all remaining actions should be done using Ansible.

-Installing zsh with homebrew instead of using /bin/zsh allows for autolinking with some packages (e.g: pure prompt).
+Installing zsh with homebrew instead of using /bin/zsh allows for auto-linking with some packages (e.g: pure prompt).
 This, in turn, means we also need to update the user's default shell to use the homebrew zsh.

 ## My preference about some macOS settings

 - trackpad tap-to-click.
 - activate nightshift
+- enable universal clipboard in 1Password